Course Outline

 Deploying Applications and Packages for Government

-- Monitoring application deployments in government environments
+- Monitoring application deployments to ensure operational readiness for government operations

 Operating System Deployment (OSD) for Government